 The major issue is life—eternal life.
 The nations of the earth are perishing for lack of life—the Life that Christ Is.
 That Life is the truth, the only light and truth available to people that will endure to eternity.

 As soon as the branches of the true Vine have been brought to perfection, to the standard that is the stature of the fullness of Christ, the eternal life and light of God will be brought forth to the nations of the earth.

 “that they all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us, that the world may believe that you sent Me.
 (John 17:21)

 “That the world may believe.”

 The nations of the earth will be converted because of the life and light that will come to them through the branches of the true Vine.
-This is the climax of the fulfillment of that which the Lord Jesus spoke, saying, "He that abideth in me, and I in him, the same bringeth forth much fruit."
+This is the climax of the fulfillment of that which the Lord Jesus spoke, saying, “He that abides in me, and I in him, the same brings forth much fruit.”
 (John 15:5)

 The nations of the earth are waiting for the branches to learn to abide in the Vine.
 As soon as the branches are established in the Vine, the Life of God in Christ will flow through the branches and release the prisoners of the earth from the cruel bondage into which Satan has brought them.

 because the creation itself also will be delivered from the bondage of corruption into the glorious liberty of the children of God.
 (Romans 8:21)